iu-parfunc/lvars/README.md

 might be possible to observe that a store location containes "at least 4", but not possible to observe the precise value.

-Section 3 of the draft paper ["A Lattice-Theoretical Approach to Deterministic Parallelism with Shared State"][2012-lambdaLVar-draft] presents the syntax and semantics of lambdaLVar.
-The code in this repository is a PLT Redex model of a variant of the semantics given in the paper, where the reduction relation has been tweaked a bit and the user-specified partially ordered set is the set of natural numbers ordered by Racket's `<=`.
+Section 3 of the technical report ["A Lattice-Theoretical Approach to Deterministic Parallelism with Shared State"][lambdaLVar-TR] presents the syntax and semantics of lambdaLVar.
+The code in this repository is a PLT Redex model of a variant of the semantics given in the TR, where the reduction relation has been tweaked a bit and the user-specified partially ordered set is the set of natural numbers ordered by Racket's `<=`.